Minimum Requirements for manuscripts submission

 References must be listed in the numerical system (Vancouver, click here to see the link for details).
 All references should be numbered sequentially [in square brackets] in the text and listed in the same numerical order in the reference section (Click here for details).
 The reference numbers must be finalized and the bibliography must be fully formatted before submission (Click here for details).

-Rejections of Public Health, Nutrition, and Dietetics Research papers due to plagiarism occur when authors add someone’s work or research as part of their work without full permission, acknowledgment, reference, or due citation.
+Rejections of papers sent to this journal due to plagiarism occur when authors add someone’s work or research as part of their work without full permission, acknowledgment, reference, or due citation.
 In most cases, it may be unintentional or intentional but such an act is largely frowned at by publishers and stakeholders as it speaks volumes regarding what type of information stakeholders wants from the database.

 The awareness and campaign against plagiarism including so many free user-friendly software are so magnanimous that intentional plagiarism may have declined.
 Plagiarism is a dent in the novelty and quality of manuscripts and authors usually have the chance to defend or explain it.